mtmanning93/Reach_reports/README.md

 ![Review details](README_images/deployment/elephant_review.png)

-**5. Return to the dashboard and select the new instance just created by clicked on its name.**
+**5. Return to the dashboard and select the new instance just created by clicking on its name.**

 ![Select new instance](README_images/deployment/elephant_select_instance.png)